-God's time is not just a moment in the middle of history as one moment among many but it is the fullness of time, the end of time.
+So the eighth day is not merely within time, in the cycle of the week.
+Likewise, God's time is not just a moment in the middle of history as one moment among many but it is the fullness of time, the end of time.
 All of time drives toward and culminates in this Never-Ending Day.
-In the death and resurrection of Christ, the age to come has broken through and entered into our present age.
-When the deacon says "It is time for the Lord to act," he says that the Lord is bringing his time-eternity-into our time; through the ritual of the Liturgy we enter more fully into the age to come, we worship and commune with the True God and dine with Christ in his Kingdom.
-Often, it is said that any answer to a question about the last things is 'now and not yet'; in the Divine Liturgy the 'not yet' has become 'now'.
+In the death and resurrection of Christ, the age to come has entered into our present age.
+When the deacon says "It is time for the Lord to act," he says that the Lord is bringing his time-eternity-into our time; in the Divine Liturgy we worship and commune with the True God and dine with Christ in his Kingdom.